chetnashah/algonotes/Graph/DepthFirstSearch.md

 * An edge is a bridge if and only if it is not contained in any cycle.
 * In a tree, every edge is a bridge because a tree has no cycles.

+## DFS where you want to return values along the path when you find a path to a destination vertex

+TODO

 ### Applications

 1. Connectivity - a connected graph will mark all vertices as visited ina single pass of DFS, does not need to start DFS on a separate vertex